Sherry Lynn Felix

 Freelance Fine Artist, 1982-1987

-- Made and sold original paintings in acrylic on mostly large canvas, some triptychs.
+- I made and sold original paintings in acrylic on mostly large canvas, some triptychs.

 - Kept personal and business records, filed business taxes, and purchased supplies and hired assistants as needed.